botfront/botfront/botfront/docs/guide/getting-started/rasa-stack.md

 ### 4. Retrain your policy and test your bot

 Run `./train_core.sh`.
 The core server will be unavailable for a minute (you'll see the _Waiting for server..._ message in Botfront).
-The you can test the result:
+Then you can test the result:

 <video autoplay muted loop width="740" controls>
   <source src="../../videos/dev_custom_action_bot.mp4" type="video/mp4">